overwolf/overwolf.github.io/docs/topics/video-capture.md

 3. **Call [overwolf.media.replays.turnOff()](../api/overwolf-media-replays#turnoffcallback)**, as soon as you’re no longer interested in capturing, in order to free up resources.

+Note that all the processes that use the auto-highlights mode considered to be a "single" user.
+So no conflicts.
+Few apps can work together and capture the same highlights.

 ## Using overwolf.streaming

 With this API, there is no auto-detect and auto-capture of the game highlights, as it mainly used to capture the full-length of the game (or stream it to Twitch, Youtube, etc).